 The aim of the Health Insurance Portability and Accessibility Act (HIPAA) is to safeguard the privacy of sensitive medical information.
 The practice of medicine has changed a lot in the two decades since HIPAA’s passage, and it’s not always clear what lengths an office needs to take to avoid violation and comply with requirements.

 Data breaches arising from lost or stolen devices such as laptops containing PHI are not the only cause for recently harsh fines, accelerating both in rate and severity, now examples are being set for should-have-known-better vulnerabilities.
 In 2017, one organization was fined – not for exposing protected patient information, but for not having a Business Associates Agreement (BAA) in place with its technology vendor.

-And small offices and practitioners are in no way immune; but these questions will help you determine whether or not a BAA is needed for the third party services and technology used by your office.
+These questions will help you determine whether or not a BAA is needed for the third-party services and technology used by your office.

 Does this service or technology vendor store, transmit, or process protected health information (PHI)?